yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 ### Mode of Submission ###

 The teaching staff will be grading your code directly on GitHub.
 You will be graded on the latest commit on the master branch before the deadline.
 Your solution for this Problem Set should be contained in a single directory called `ps05`, which should be inside the root directory of the private repository assigned to you.
 The `ps05` directory should contain all your project files.
 However, in order to keep the size of your submission small, you should omit the build subdirectory that contains the compiled binaries.
-In addition, your submission directory should contain your design explanation design.txt, a module dependency diagram `MDD.png` and a `README` file where you specify which implementation files contain your code.
+In addition, your submission directory should contain your design explanation `design.txt`, a module dependency diagram `MDD.png` and a `README` file where you specify which implementation files contain your code.

 Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header **“Problem Set 5: Putting It All Together”**.